Skip to Content

 Photos via Shutterstock

-There seem to be endless castles in Northern Ireland sat in ruin at the side of cliffs!
+There are near-endless castles in Northern Ireland sat in ruin at the side of cliffs!

 You’ll find Kinbane Castle on a little rocky promontory that juts out into the sea known as Kinbane Head.